code-builders/curriculum/ruby/ruby-103.md

 ### Let's talk about Blocks...

 Blocks (also referred to as _closures_, especially in other languages like JavaScript) are not a unique features of Ruby, but they're one that many people talk about (and more people use without realizing it!)
 What is a block?

->A section of code which is grouped together.

-Zzzzz....

 A block is a piece of code that is not executed immediately, but is stored in a variable or passed to a method, and is potentially executed at a later moment in time.